tribhu451/GICG/README.md

- TODO :
+ CHECKS TODO :
    1. check b distribution (minimum bias).
 (Taking same Pb and U nucleus parameter as in trento)
    2. check Npart distribution (minimum bias).
 (Taking same Pb and U nucleus parameter as in trento)
-   3. introduce gamma fluctuation and check whether gamma function is correct or not.
+   3. introduce gamma fluctuation and check whether gamma function is correct or not.    (checked )
    4. after introducing gamma fluctuation check the multiplicity distribution and compare with trento.
    5. Then compare e2, e3 distribution in different centrality and compare with trento.

+   6. remove two component Glauber case.
+   7. Recenter the energy distribution or not ? think about it !!!